Create Your First Webinar

-If you want to add a contributors to your webinar, but not give them access to your dashboard, you can add them as Guest speakers.
+If you want to add contributors to your webinar, but not give them access to your webinars dashboard, you can add them as Guest speakers.
 Guest speakers typically apply in cases you'd like to invite people outside of your company to speak at your webinar.

 They'll be able to join the webinar room before it starts through their personal link they'll receive by email.
 They will also be able to moderate the webinar: delete questions, publish polls, invite people on stage, and more!

 The differences between roles

-Here a few specificities about hosts, contributors, and attendees:
+Here a few specifics about hosts, contributors, and attendees:

 - Host (Team member): A team member with the host role is in charge of running the webinar, s/he is the who can start and end the webinar.

 - Moderator (Team member): A team member with the moderator role can enter the webinar room before it starts.
 They can view the webinar dashboard and moderate webinars that they are assigned to.

 - Guest speakers: People who are not part of your team but will present in the webinar or help moderate.
-Can enter the room before it starts and moderate webinars.
+They can enter the room before it starts and moderate webinars they are added to.

 - Attendees: Attendees are just viewers by default.
 They interact with others via chat or questions only once the webinar is live.
 They cannot see each other, they don't have access to their webcam or audio.
 However, they can be invited "on stage" at

 |Team member (host)||Team member (moderator)||Guest speakers||Attendees|